zacran/cucumber-kjar/README.md

 Once the service is running, you can go to [`localhost:8080/swagger-ui.html`](localhost:8080/swagger-ui.html) to see available REST options

-## How the rules are compiled and loaded:
+## How the rules are compiled and loaded
 Rules are compiled into a MemoryKieModule:
 ```java
 void compileRules(File... files) {